robertdebock/robertdebock.github.io/_posts/2023-02-27-ansible-lookup-or-conditionals.md

 As a maintainer of the above code, you can focus on the `_my_packages` map/dict.
 In my experience, this is simpler; Think of the logic once (`tasks/main.yml` or `playbook.yml`) and focus on "data" later. (`vars/main.yml` or anywhere else you'd put variables.)

+By the way, I'm not sure how to call this mechanism, I guess "lookup" is pretty close.

 ## Conclusion

-You can use either of the above examples; I prefer the "lookup" method.
+You can use either of the above examples; I prefer the [lookup](lookup) method, but I see others using the [conditional](conditional) method more often.

+The best argument for me is ease of maintentance or readability.